2024 UACDL Annual Seminar – Defending Mental Health

 Date: October 2nd and October 3rd (Wednesday & Thursday)

-Time: 9:00-5:00 (light breakfast – 8:30) each day
+Time: 9:00am-4:30pm each day

-14.0 CLE hours including 1.0 Ethics and 1.0 Professionalism
+12.0 CLE hours including 1.0 Ethics and 1.0 Professionalism

 UACDL is pleased to present our annual seminar, focused on criminal defense and mental health.
 Presenters will discuss a range of topics related to the representation of clients with mental conditions or illnesses ranging from psychotic disorders, neurological disorders, neurodevelopmental disorders, autism, juvenile brain development, and other conditions.
 Presenters will discuss available state resources, using forensic experts, and pleading guilty/not-guilty-and-mentally-ill.